-Take a look at our top 7 trends that travelers, as well as employees in hospitality and property owners, boutique hoteliers and hosts, should expect next year.
+Take a look at our top trends that travelers, as well as employees in hospitality and property owners, boutique hoteliers, and hosts, should expect next year.

 1. Travelers will continue to prefer short-term rentals over big chain hotels.

 According to American Express Global Business Travel (Amex GBT), chain hotel rates will significantly rise in 2023.
-In fact, this price surge has been predicted by CNBC as far back as June 2022, primarily since the hotel industry needs to compensate for losses during Covid-19, and stay competitive with current inflation costs.
+In fact, this price surge has been predicted by CNBC as far back as June 2022, primarily because the hotel industry needs to compensate for losses during Covid-19 and stay competitive with current inflation costs.

 Further, Expedia’s 2021 Q4 Travel Recovery Trend Report showed vacation rentals edged out hotels in popularity for future bookings.